SSpeights/PowerShellGuide/pipelining.md

 * "-eq" is the comparison operator for "="
 * "Security" is the value you are looking for

 **Achtung**: Important to remember is that by using where-object {...} - you select objects from a collection returned by the previous cmdlet that can be piped to the next cmdlet.
-By filtering objects with where-object, you can also reduce the amount of processing needed by reducing the number objects you return only objects you need to process.
+By filtering objects with where-object, you can also reduce the amount of processing needed - i.e. reducing the number objects you return to only the objects you need to process.

 ### Select-Object

-Seelect-Object is different from Where-Object because it enables you to create brand new objects based on the filter you set.
-In essence, it has the function of making objects in your pipeline event skinnier by selecting only the properties and creating brand new objects that contain only the data that you need to have, which then speeds up processing further down the pipeline.
+Select-Object is different from Where-Object because it enables you to create brand new objects based on the filter you set.
+In essence, it has the function of making objects in your pipeline  skinnier by selecting only needed properties, creating brand new objects that contain only the data , which then speeds up processing further down the pipeline.

 [Online information for Select-Object is here](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) or you can type`help select-object`from the PS-console